Guy de Penthièvre: Life

-He was born in Chaillot, the second son of the Duke of Brittany Arthur II and Marie, Viscountess of Limoges.
+Guy was born in Chaillot, the second son of the Duke of Brittany Arthur II and Marie, Viscountess of Limoges.

 Dispute with the Breton Duke

-Guy's brother Duke John III of Brittany married Isabelle of Castile, and as a marriage gift, gave her the viscounty of Limoges.
+Guy's brother Duke John III of Brittany married Isabella of Castile, and as a marriage gift, gave her the viscounty of Limoges.
 Guy refused to ratify the gift of this property, inherited from their mother, to which he himself had rights.
 After several years of marriage, while Isabelle remained childless, Duke John III invested his brother in March 1314 with the contested viscounty.
 Isabelle protested to the Pope, who by a bull on 1 September 1314 invited the Duke to restore her domain.
 She recovered the viscounty in 1317.
 John III in turn compensated his brother with the county of Penthièvre.

 First marriage

-In 1318, Guy married Jeanne d'Avaugour (1300 – 1327), lady of Goëlo, daughter of Henri, Lord of Avaugour, with whom he had one daughter:
+In 1318, Guy married Jeanne d'Avaugour (1300–1327), lady of Goëlo, daughter of Henri, Lord of Avaugour, with whom he had one daughter: